bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app/index.md

 ![](/img/bitbucket-created.jpg)

 It will then list your repositories as above.
-If you'd like to connect git repository hosted by other than GitHub or Bitbucket, select the `Other / Manual` tab.
+If you'd like to connect git repository hosted by other than GitHub or Bitbucket, select the **Other / Manual** tab.

 ![](/img/other.jpg)

-You will have to add the git url of the repository you would like to connect.
+You will have to add the Git URL of the repository you would like to connect.

 {% include message_box.html type="warning" title="Use SSH URLs for private repositories" content=" Please note, that if you are connecting a private repository, Bitrise will try to clone it through SSH, so it's necessary to provide an SSH URL to your repository here. "%}

 Bitrise will add an SSH key to your repository at a later step.
-Read more about how to add SSH keys automatically, or manually at [SSH keys](/adding-a-new-app/setting-up-ssh-keys/).

 ## Setting up SSH keys

 SSH keys serve the role of secure transfer between services.
 In the case of Bitrise, it will ask for your permission to be authorized at your Git provider, for example, GitHub.
 Read more about how to [authorize Bitrise](/getting-started/adding-a-new-app/connecting-a-repository).

-The reason behind the need for being authorized, is that Bitrise has to have a working SSH connection to your repository to be able to clone it.
+Being authorized is important as Bitrise has to have a working SSH connection to your repository to be able to clone it.
 There are several ways to make it work.
 Automatically, by adding it manually, or by using your own key.

-{% include message_box.html type="warning" title="Use SSH URLs everywhere for private apps" content="
-Most services support SSH key based authentication **only** for SSH URLs (for example, `git@github.com:bitrise-io/bitrise.git`), and **not** for HTTPS URLs (for example, `(https://github.com/bitrise-io/bitrise.git)`)!
-This means that **every private repository you want to use has to be addressed with the SSH URL**.
+{% include message_box.html type="warning" title="Use SSH URLs everywhere for private apps" content=" Most services support SSH key based authentication ONLY for SSH URLs (for example, `git@github.com:bitrise-io/bitrise.git`), and NOT for HTTPS URLs (for example, `(https://github.com/bitrise-io/bitrise.git)`)!
+This means that every private repository you want to use has to be ADDRESSED with the SSH URL.
 If you have direct private git repository references in your CocoaPods `Podfile`, you'll have to use the SSH URL there as well!
 Same applies for `submodules` and every other private git repository URL you want to use with the SSH key you register on [Bitrise.io](https://www.bitrise.io/)!
 "%}

 {% include message_box.html type="note" title="Use HTTPS URLs for public apps" content="